The shift: from “Botox near me” to “ask the AI”

 1. Corpus frequency: How often your brand appears across the web.
 Allergan has tens of millions of mentions through Botox alone — the product is referenced in medical literature, beauty blogs, news articles, and social media at an extraordinary rate.
 Ideal Image has hundreds of thousands of mentions across review sites, employment listings, franchise discussions, and consumer media.
 A single-location medspa might have 100–500 total web mentions.
 The volume gap is enormous.

 2. Source authority: AI weights authoritative sources more heavily.
-Allergan gets coverage in the New England Journal of Medicine, Forbes, Allure, and the Wall Street Journal.
-National chains get featured in Business Insider, local news affiliates, and industry publications.
+Allergan gets coverage in major medical journals, business publications, and national beauty outlets.
+National chains get featured in business media, local news affiliates, and industry publications.
 An independent medspa gets a mention in a local lifestyle blog — which AI may never index.
-To understand how this works across industries, see our guide on how brands show up in AI recommendations.

 3. Content structure: The Princeton/Georgia Tech GEO study (2023) found that content with statistical citations and clear factual claims was up to 40% more likely to be cited by generative AI systems (Aggarwal et al., “GEO: Generative Engine Optimization,” 2023).
 Most medspa websites are heavy on aspirational imagery and light on the structured, data-rich content that AI can extract and cite — specific pricing, outcome statistics, provider credentials with training volumes, and treatment comparison data.